DSI Postdoc Emily Spratt Bridges the Divide Between Humanists and Technologists and Uses Machine Learning to Analyze Art

 Emily L. Spratt is ardently curious and posseses an endless capacity to learn new things.
-She has studied a dozen languages and lived all over Europe, the Mediterranean, and even East Africa researching art and culture and did her doctoral studies in Byzantine and Renaissance art history at Princeton.
-Alongside her graduate work, she separately developed expertise in the applications of machine learning for the analysis of art and visual culture at large.
+She has studied a dozen languages and lived all over Europe, the Mediterranean, and even East Africa researching art and culture.
+She did her doctoral studies in Byzantine and Renaissance art history at Princeton, and alongside her graduate work she separately developed expertise in the applications of machine learning for the analysis of art and visual culture at large.

 And now, as a Postdoctoral Research Fellow at the Data Science Institute, Spratt is calling upon her unique combination of skills to create a visionary research initiative that unites the arts and sciences.
 She is demonstrating how machine learning techniques can be applied as a methodology for the analysis of art and cultural heritage.
 In essence, Spratt is fusing the fields of art history, historic preservation, and computer vision science, yet most significantly she’s demonstrating the philosophical and ethical consequences of data science-oriented approaches to the construction of knowledge.

 There’s often a divide between humanists and technologists, and few art historians take a deep interest in emerging technologies such as machine learning.
 Not Spratt.
 In her article “Dream Formulations and Deep Neural Networks: Humanistic Themes in the Iconology of the Machine-Learned Image,” she emphasizes the relevance of bringing a humanities framework to how we use AI for images.
 When asked about the difficulties involved in working in such disparate fields, she said: